 Investing in government bonds is also another option through which you can obtain citizenship.
 Interest rates on these may fluctuate and there is always the risk of inflation or default by the government.
 Should either occur, investors may find the value of their investment at maturity to be less than what they initially invested.

-Purchasing shares or freehold property from a government approved real estate project, such as Anichi Resort & Spa, is also an option offered by some programmes.
+Investing in shares or freehold property from a government approved real estate project, such as Anichi Resort & Spa, is also an option offered by some programmes.
 This option provides yearly returns based on the resort’s performance and the ability to live in the property for a set period during any given year.
 Most importantly, purchasing real estate affords owners the opportunity to sell the property after a three or five year period and potentially recover the initial investment.

 Applications to a Citizenship by Investment Programme cannot come directly from a client.
 Applications must be submitted to the respective government authority by approved agents.
 These agents are individuals, who have been licensed to promote a particular country’s Citizenship by Investment Programme, and should be able to show evidence of their affiliation to the country’s programme.
 The agent you choose will guide you to select the best programme for your needs, and help you determine whether you are a good candidate for that country’s programme.
 The agent is also responsible for helping you collect and review all the relevant documents required for your application, before submitting it to the government authority for evaluation.
 Professional fees are typically charged by agents, for the citizenship services they provide.

-It is clear that there are many variables to consider when opting to purchase a second citizenship through a Citizenship by Investment Programme.
+It is clear that there are many variables to consider when opting to obtain a second citizenship through a Citizenship by Investment Programme.
 The process can be quite overwhelming, but it is always wise to think of your specific end goal.
 If cost is an issue, then start your evaluation examining the Caribbean island programmes.
 If migration to Europe is the goal, then start by looking at the European programmes.
 Whatever your goal, you do not have to evaluate it alone.
 There are numerous investment immigration consultants, whose sole purpose is to help you chose the best programme for you.
 Contact Anichi Development today, and we will be happy to connect you to a consultant near you.